9 Proven Strategies to Improve Construction Cost Estimates

 Let's say your team underestimated labor hours for a recent office buildout.
 You can adjust future bids to account for the gap by comparing your initial estimate to the final costs.
 Similarly, if material costs are lower than expected, you'll know where to trim the fat next time.

-Overhead and indirect costs, like permits, insurance, and office utilities, may seem minor - but left unchecked, they can quietly eat into your profit margins.
+Overhead and indirect costs, such as permits, insurance, and office utilities, may seem minor—but left unchecked, they can quietly erode your profit margins.

 Always include indirect costs in your estimates, and don't forget to factor in contingencies.
 A contingency buffer of 5-10% can cover unexpected costs like bad weather delays or sudden spikes in material prices.